Al-Sharif al-Radi

 His elder brother al-Sharif al-Murtada was also a theologian and poet.
-His work is still published in the universities of Cairo and Beirut, and form part of the course of Arabic literature.
+His work is still published in the universities of Cairo and Beirut, and is part of the course of Arabic literature.

-Family tree
+Pedigree

-Al-Radi was a descendant of Ibrahim al-Asghar, the son of the seventh Shia imam, Musa al-Kazim.
+Al-Radi's father, Abu Ahmad al-Husayn ibn Musa, was a descendant of Ibrahim al-Asghar, the son of the seventh Shia imam, Musa al-Kazim.
 There are also claims that he is the descendant of Ibrahim al-Mujab, the grandson of al-Kazim.
 His mother was the granddaughter of Hasan al-Utrush, a descendant of the fourth Shia imam, Ali Zayn al-Abidin.
 For this reason, he was also known as thil hasabayn (the possessor of two lineages), since he relates back to the Ahl al-Bayt paternally and maternally.

 Biography

 Al-Radi was born in 970 in the Abbasid capital, Baghdad, and died in 1015 in his hometown.
 His grave is located in Kadhimiya, Baghdad.
 Al-Radi was the third of four children, having two sisters and a brother.
 For a long time, his father, Husayn, occupied the post of naqib of the Talibids of Iraq.
 After his father's death, he took the post.

 Al-Radi's family was affluent, as his mother Fatima inherited a good fortune from her father.
 She sponsored the family when the property of her husband was confiscated by the Buyid prince 'Adud al-Dawla.